martinbudden/BabyCube/BC200/readme.md

 the second and third layers are structural layers).
 6. Grid infill at 30%.
 I find that honeycomb infill, although stronger, is more prone to warping.
 30% is used to enable the part cooling fan to be switched off (see tips below).
-7. Brim width 3mm
-8. First layer speed 25mm/s
+7. First layer speed 25mm/s
-9. If using a standard E3D v6 hotend (ie not a Volcano or other high-volume hotend) set the max volumetric speed to 14mm<sup>3</sup>/s for PLA, 11mm<sup>3</sup>/s for ABS, or 8mm<sup>3</sup>/s for PETG
+8. If using a standard E3D v6 hotend (ie not a Volcano or other high-volume hotend) set the max volumetric speed to 14mm<sup>3</sup>/s for PLA, 11mm<sup>3</sup>/s for ABS, or 8mm<sup>3</sup>/s for PETG